 Get a Head Start as a Filmmaker

-No prior experience is required for the Filmmaking Summer Camp.
+No prior experience is required — only enthusiasm.

 Students shoot on digital video cameras and learn how to compose, direct, and light for quality images and edit using digital editing software.
-For many students, the Filmmaking Camp is the first time that they get to work with industry-standard film equipment, which is what many graduates of our camps cite as one of the most exciting aspects.
+For many students, NYFA filmmaking camp is the first time that they get to work with industry-standard film equipment, which is what many graduates of our camps cite as one of the most exciting aspects.

 At the Los Angeles location, students may shoot their productions on the Universal Studios backlot, a once-in-a-lifetime opportunity to shoot on professional sets that have appeared in countless movies and television shows.